hikestack/hike/apps/official/docs/reference/redis/classes/RedisService.md

 > **listenerCount**\<`K`\>(`eventName`, `listener`?): `number`

-Returns the number of listeners listening to the event named `eventName`.
+Returns the number of listeners listening for the event named `eventName`.
+If `listener` is provided, it will return how many times the listener is found in the list of the listeners of the event.

 #### Type Parameters